hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/development-workflow/2-create-build-profile.md

           connectorConfigFile: pg_db.hml
 ```

-Here, we're using the `fulfillment-dev` environment and `mode: patch` to test our changes to the `fulfillment_services`
+Here, we're using the `fulfillment-dev` environment and `mode: replace` to test our changes to the
-subgraph with the production metadata from the other subgraphs.
+`fulfillment_services` subgraph with the production metadata from the other subgraphs.

 ### Add the build profile to the project {#add-build-profile}